Thoughts on 'The Black Swan' by Nassim Taleb

 Conclusion and my key take aways

-This is one of my favorite books or ideas.
 While the style of writing does not match my own exactly, I do appreciate it.
 One thing that seems to repeat itself is that people I respect often focus on the importance of decision making.
 What makes me admire someone is their own ability to admittedly discuss the faults in their own decision making.
-Taleb firmly falls in the latter category.
+Taleb seems to fall into the latter category, but his twitter feed sometimes suggests that that is not the case.

 Let me return to my takeaways.
 I think the most concrete is that being practical is better than theoretical.
 Prove something out with repeatable data and go from there.
 Success consists of avoiding losses, not necessarily trying to derive profit.
 Therefore it behooves an individual to invest in preparedness, not in prediction and to rank beliefs not by our certainty in them but by the harm that they may cause if our assumptions are wrong.